pulver22/tradr_uol/README.md

 3. Run the path planner with its RVIZ interface
    - If you want to run the single-waypoint path planner, open a new terminal and run
    <pre><code class="c">
-   $ roslaunch path_planner sim_main_path_planner_ugv1.launch
+   $ roslaunch tradr_path_planner sim_main_tradr_path_planner_ugv1.launch
    </code></pre>

    On RVIZ, you can set a goal for the planner by using the dedicated interactive marker.
-The interactive marker (a sphere) will appear over the robot when you launch the path_planner node.
+The interactive marker (a sphere) will appear over the robot when you launch the tradr_path_planner node.

    Move the marker at your desired position (hold left click on it and move it w.r.t. image plane; if you also hold SHIFT button you will change the depth of the marker)
    Then right-click on it and select from the menu the action "Select Goal".
 If you want to abort the goal once is selected, select the action "Abort Goal" from the same menu.